kartonfarkas/api_docs/source/suite/contacts/contact_list_replace.rst

 Where:

 * *inserted_contacts* is the number of contacts successfully added to the list
-* *errors* is a list of contacts not added, expressed as an array containing the ID and the reason for the error.
+* *errors* is a list of contacts not added, expressed as an array containing the ID and the reason for the error

 Errors
 ------